WilhelmBerggren/devies-reads/README.md

 # Devies Reads

-This is an example Next.js application which consumes an OpenAPI API
+This is an example Next.js application which consumes an OpenAPI API.
+Recommended effort was 4 hours.

 It uses [openapi-typescript](https://github.com/drwpow/openapi-typescript) to generate typescript bindings from the OpenAPI Schema.